hyperledger/fabric/docs/source/performance.md

             gatewayService: 500
 ```

-The peer gateway service first released in V2.4 of Hyperledger Fabric introduced a limit in the `gatewayService` with a default of 500.
-However, this may restrict the TPS of a network so you may need to increase this value to allow more concurrent requests.
-Good results have been seen with 20000 concurrent requests, higher values may be counter-productive.
+The Peer Gateway Service, first released in v2.4 of Hyperledger Fabric, introduced the `gatewayService` limit with a default of 500.
+However, this default can restrict network TPS, so you may need to increase this value to allow more concurrent requests.
+The maximum suggested limit is 20000 concurrent requests.

 ### CouchDB cache setting

-If you are using CouchDB and have a large number of keys being read repeatedly (not via queries) then you may want to increase the peer's CouchDB cache to avoid database lookups:
+If you are using CouchDB and have a large number of keys being read repeatedly (not via queries), you may choose to increase the peer's CouchDB cache to avoid database lookups:

 ```yaml